-Debt Service Fund - The Debt Service Fund accounts for debt service requirements to retire Special Assessment Revenue Bonds, which were used to finance the construction of certain improvements within the District.
+Debt Service Funds - The Debt Service Funds 201 and 202 account for debt service requirements to retire Special Assessment Revenue Bonds, which were used to finance the construction of certain improvements within the District.

-Capital Projects Fund - The Capital Projects Fund accounts for acquisition and construction of infrastructure improvements located within the boundaries of the District.
+Capital Projects Fund - The Capital Projects Funds 301 and 302 account for acquisition and construction of infrastructure improvements located within the boundaries of the District.